 - Wholesale electricity markets have fallen, as a mild north west European winter and worries of global recession have reduced demand amid plentiful supplies.
-Wholesale markets have fallen by around 25% since the October 2018 issue of this report. - The wholesale electricity market is not currently pricing increases over current rates for 2020-21 or 2021-22.
+Wholesale markets have fallen by around 25% since the October 2018 issue of this report. - The wholesale electricity market is currently posting increases of 12% for 2020-21 compared to 2019-20, with stability predicted for 2021-22.